 The Petlyakov Pe-2 history begins with a requirement for a high altitude bomber interceptor, the result of which was a twin engine monoplane with a pressurized cabin and a crew of two classified as the VI-100.
 The prototype was completed in early 1939 but before flight-testing could begin a change in policy brought the cancellation of the high altitude fighter requirement.
 In its place, Petlyakov was called upon to produce a high altitude bomber.
 Much of the effort put into the VI-100 was used for the high altitude bomber but before the prototype could be completed, yet another policy change, still in 1939, was made to scrap the high altitude bomber in favor of a dive-bomber.
-Much of the reason for this last change could be placed on experiences during the Spanish Civil War.
-Again the Petlyakov firm was directed to prepare a dive bomber version of he VI-100.
+Much of the reason for all of these changes was the result of experiences during the Spanish Civil War.
+Another factor was that following the signing of the non aggression pact between Germany and the Soviet Union representatives from the Soviet Union were allowed to tour some of the German aircraft plants and one thing they took away from this was the Germany had no high altitude bombers in production.
 This change brought about a change in designation to PB-100.
 Since there was no longer a requirement for high altitude performance, Petlyakov dispensed with both the turbo-superchargers and pressurized cabin planned for the VI-100.
+This was made all the more difficult due to Petlyakov being imprisoned at hte time by Stalin for supposedly delaying completion of the Pe-8 four engine bomber.
+So the changes were made while being incarcerated.
+Once the plane had flown successfully Petlyakov was released from prison and the designation was changed to Pe-2.

 is a short run kit.
 The kit comes in a thin cardboard two part box.
 The parts are bagged in one large bag with the exception of the clear parts which were in a separate bag along with the decals, photoetch fret and clear film for the instrument panel.
 A few parts had abrasion marks from shipping but nothing that would cause any problems.
 The kit is typical for short run kits in that it has no alignment pins.
 Some folks seem to have a problem with this but I tend to find that in many cases it actually makes assembly easier.